hemandee/stress-ng-docker/README.md

 # stress-ng-docker

-Small Docker image build of stress-ng
+Small Docker image build of stress-ng , see Dockerfile for build information